Saint Joseph's Mission (Williams Lake): Early complaints

 Further complaints came in 1899, this time via an anonymous letter written to the Superintendent General of the Department of Indian Affairs.
-This complaint echoed the earlier complaint, which stated that the students were being used as cheap labourers to support a profitable business that then cut into the business of other local merchants; but added further claims, such as admitting white children and claiming them as Indians for funding purposes, and that the children were poorly cared for.
+This complaint echoed the earlier complaint, which stated that the students were being used as cheap labourers to support a profitable business that then cut into the business of other local merchants, but added further claims, such as admitting white children and claiming them as Indians for funding purposes, and that the children were poorly cared for.
 This led the department of Indian Affairs to make a surprise visit to the school, where the school was given high marks for the quality of education it offered to its students.
-While white children were found in attendance, they came because St. Joseph's Mission was the only local school available, and none of the white children stayed overnight.
+White children were found to attend, because St. Joseph's Mission was the only local school, but none of the white children stayed overnight.
 Another complaint came in 1900, when E.A.
 Carew-Gibson of the Cariboo Trading Company complained that the school was selling grain and hay below market value.
 The department forwarded the complaint to the school, but did not investigate further.

-In the early days, both religious workers and non-religious workers were involved in the academic education of the students; but by 1902, the Sisters of the Child Jesus took over all academic instruction for both boys and girls, while the Oblates took over trades education.
+Initially, both religious workers and non-religious workers were involved in students' academic education, but by 1902, the Sisters of the Child Jesus took over all academic instruction for both boys and girls, while the Oblates took over trade education.
 The Oblate priests lived in the same building that the boys lived in, while the Sisters lived in the girls building.

 Students at first did not get any vacation days during the school year.
-Parents began to protest to the local Indian Agent, asking for a month off during the summer during which they could spend time with their children, a request that the Indian Agent found reasonable.
-However, during negotiations between the federal government and school principal Father Lejacq, the federal government refused to pay the school for the days during which students were home on vacation, and the school refused to accept any reduction in its funding; so the students were denied vacation time.
+Parents protested to the local Indian agent, asking for a month off during the summer during which they could spend time with their children, a request that the Indian Agent found reasonable.
+However, in negotiations between the federal government and school principal Father Lejacq, the federal government refused to pay the school for days when students were home on vacation, and the school refused to accept any reduction in its funding; so the students were denied vacation time.